neondatabase/website/content/docs/guides/grafbase.md

 ## Test the resolvers

-To test the resolver functions with Neon, perform the following steps:
+To test the resolvers with Neon, perform the following steps:

 1. Start the Grafbase CLI: